dsrees/JavaPhoenixClient/README.md

 ### Installation

-JavaPhoenixClient is hosted on JCenter.
-You'll need to make sure you declare `jcenter()` as one of your repositories
+JavaPhoenixClient is hosted on MavenCentral.
+You'll need to make sure you declare `mavenCentral()` as one of your repositories

 ```
 repositories {
-    jcenter()
+    mavenCentral()
 }
 ```

 and then add the library.
 See [releases](https://github.com/dsrees/JavaPhoenixClient/releases) for the latest version
 ```$xslt
 dependencies {
-    implementation 'com.github.dsrees:JavaPhoenixClient:0.3.4'
+    implementation 'com.github.dsrees:JavaPhoenixClient:0.4.0'
 }
 ```